 Prior to moving to Arizona, Erin was a member of the Sacramento Choral Society and Orchestra, and performed regularly with professional orchestras and opera companies in California, including Sacramento, Stockton, Modesto, Fresno, Monterey, Santa Cruz and the Reno Chamber Orchestra in Nevada.
 She has performed on numerous occasions with the Pacific Arts Woodwind Quintet from the University of the Pacific, Citywater New Music ensemble, on the "Music at Noon" recital series at Westminster church in Sacramento, and at the Haggin Museum in Stockton.
 She has participated in summer festivals at the National Orchestral Institute in Maryland, Domaine Forget Festival in Quebec, Canada, and the Bear Valley Festival in California.

 Erin earned her Bachelors of Music in clarinet with Dr. Patricia Shands at the University of the Pacific, where she graduated with awards in performance; after winning the concerto competition in 2002, she performed Debussy's Première Rhapsodie with the Pacific Orchestra.
+She studied Piano at the University of the Pacific with Dr. Frank Wiens.
 She earned her Masters of Music degree in clarinet with Dr. Robert Spring at Arizona State University, and continued clarinet studies with David Krakauer at the Mannes College of Music in New York City.

 Erin is passionate about helping musicians find lifelong comfort and ease with their instruments and creative processes.
 Through her work as a Feldenkrais Practitioner, Erin has offered intelligent movement classes across the U.S. for musicians and the general public, including at the University of the Pacific, Arizona State University and the University of California Davis, as well as workshops at cancer centers, women's shelters, yoga studios, physical therapy offices, and for leadership classes, schools, students, teachers and professors.
 Through a lens of body mechanics and neuromuscular awareness, Erin works with people in class settings and one-on-one sessions to increase individuals somatic understanding of themselves.
 Students seeking her knowledge have visited from across the country to work on a variety of movement topics.
 Her article "Musician's Magic Zone" written for the Feldenkrais Guild can be found here.
 More information about classes and one-on-one sessions can be found by contacting her at email@example.com, following her page on Facebook at Feldenkrais for Musicians and the General Public, or visiting here for more information.